ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

     });
 });
 ```
-The above code is very simple, it makes a new `Board` instance which we pass a new `Raspi` instance telling the Johnny-Five library that we are actually running on a raspberry pi and that it does not need to search for any other connected boards (like Arduinos).
+The above code is very simple, it makes a new `Board` instance which we pass a new `Raspi` instance telling the Johnny-Five library that we are actually running on a Raspberry Pi and that it does not need to search for any other connected boards (like Arduinos).

 What you also might notice, for those who have used Johnny-Five in the past, is that we do not make use of the full power of Johnny-Five.
-We are not using the `LED` of `Button` classes and instead are doing a more lower level approach of controlling the IO pins directly.
+We are not using the `LED` of `Button` classes and instead are taking a more lower level approach by controlling the IO pins directly.
 This has a very good reason.
 The Node application is run at startup, when the Raspberry Pi boots, as a linux service.
 Starting it automatically breaks the REPL functionality of Johnny-Five which results in the application exiting after a good second, making it unusable.
-This is why the `Board` config has the `repl` parameter set to false, this prevents the REPL from starting and makes it so the application does not exit unexpectedly.
+This is why the `Board` config has the `repl` parameter set to `false`, this prevents the REPL from starting and makes it so the application does not exit unexpectedly.
 This unfortunately also prevents us from using the full abstraction power of the Johnny-Five framework.

 The actual code is very simple.
 We wire up a pin as input for the button and another pin as output for the LED.
-We put the input pin to high, prevent the input from flickering between high and low (essentially a pullup to vcc).
+We put the input pin to high, this prevent the input from flickering between high and low (essentially a pullup to vcc).
-Than we bind a function to the `digitalRead` which gets executed every time the state of the input pin changes (high to low -or- low to high).
+We then bind a function to the `digitalRead` which gets executed every time the state of the input pin changes (high to low -or- low to high).
 Since we do a pullup to vcc our button will actually be connected to the GND which will result in the signal of the input pin going to low when the button is pressed and back to high when it is released.
 Please also be sure to wire up the LED with a correct resistor to prevent it from drawing too much current, as that might damage the IO pin it is connected to!